comphy-lab/Basilisk-101nano/README.md

 The script will create a `.project_config` file in your project root with the necessary environment variables.
 This approach avoids modifying your global shell configuration and keeps the Basilisk installation contained within your project.

+## Windows Subsystem for Linux (WSL) Compatibility

+Testing on WSL is currently incomplete.
+In principle, the Linux installation instructions should work for WSL environments.
+If you encounter any issues while installing or running Basilisk on WSL, please report them by opening an issue on GitHub.

 ## Complete installation instructions
 For complete installation instructions, including:
 - Configuration for different systems